Long-term Effects of LSD

 According to the Cleveland Clinic, the exact effect of LSD on the brain remains unknown.
 But the drug is believed to affect your brain’s response to serotonin – a neurotransmitter that involves your emotions, moods and perceptions.3

-While immediate LSD use causes a variety of disorienting, distorted and emotional effects, the longer-term effects of LSD abuse on the brain include:
+While immediate LSD use causes a variety of disorienting, distorted and emotional effects, there are also some potentially troublesome longer-term effects of LSD abuse:

-- Hallucinations – even after you’ve stopped taking the drug.
+- Recurrent hallucinations – even after you’ve stopped taking the drug.

 Some users report having mind-expanding, mystical experiences while they’re under the influence of LSD.
 However, because it’s impossible to control the type of experiences you’ll have, the length of your experience or your reactions to the drug – you cannot predict if you are likely to have terrifying hallucinations or pleasant ones.
 Even worse, these episodes may continue after you’ve stopped using LSD, interfering with your social and professional life and putting you at risk of anxiety, depression and suicide.